symfony/symfony-docs/service_container/import.rst

 External service configuration can be imported in two different ways.
 The first method, commonly used to import other resources, is via the ``imports`` directive.
 The second method, using dependency injection extensions, is used by third-party bundles to load the configuration.
-Read on to learn more about both methods.

 .. index::
     single: Service Container; Imports